Testing Fibre Optics Do’s and Don’ts

-To be able to know the quality of a fibre installation and to ensure reliable and on-going functionality of a fibre link some fibre testing will need to be done.
+Testing Fibre Optics is necessary to be able to know the quality of a fibre installation and to ensure reliable and on-going functionality of a fibre link.

 When joining two fibres connectors together, the most important requirement is to ensure light passes from one fibre to the other fibre.

-This transmission of light needs to be without excessive loss or back reflections.
+However, this light signal needs to be transmitted without excessive loss or back reflections.

-Another indispensable item is a cleaning pen which can clean the end face of a connector and the inside of an adaptor in no time.
+Another indispensable item is a cleaning pen or cartridge.
+These items can clean the end face of a connector and the inside of an adaptor in no time.

 The IEC 61300-3-35 grades fibre cleanliness based on the quality and size of scratches and defects in each region of the end face.